khanshoaib3/minecraft-access/README.md

 3. Left Alt + C = Speaks only the y position.
 4. Left Alt + Z = Speaks only the z position.

+## Points of Interest

+This feature scans the area for entities, ore blocks, doors, levers, etc. and plays a sound at their position (only for entities and ore blocks).
+We can also lock onto the closest entity or block with a hotkey.

+**Keybindings and combinations:**

+1. Locking Key (default: Y) = Locks onto the nearest entity or block
+2. Alt key + Locking Key = Unlocks from the currently locked entity or block

 ## Player Warnings

 This feature warns the player when the health, hunger or air bubble is low.